Why Is My Aircon Not Cooling One Room?

 We measure supply air temperature at the vent and compare it to room temperature.
 If the unit output is normal but the room stays warm, we confirm it is a heat-load issue and advise on supplementary cooling or window treatment.

-Increasing refrigerant or upgrading the service will not solve a room heat-load issue — if this is the case, we will tell you honestly on assessment.
+Increasing refrigerant or upgrading the service will not solve a room heat-load issue.
+If this is the case, we will tell you honestly on assessment.
 The solution is usually supplementary cooling or room treatment.

 Related Reading